tesseracttt/YME-Luna/README.md

 ### Accomplishments that we're proud of

-We are able to build a complete web application prototype using React JS and Node JS even there is a team member who is not familiar with the framework at all (which is Kay)
+We are able to build a complete web application prototype using React JS and Node JS even there is a team member who is not familiar with the framework at all.

 ### What we learned